method5/method5/user_guide.md

 If the value is not a SELECT statement then it will be evaluated as a comma-separated list of values.
 The values will match any database that shares the same name, host name, line of business, or lifecycle status.
 Those columns are all configured in M5_DATABASE, and may be derived from Oracle Enterprise Manager.

+The value may also use the Oracle pattern matching syntax, `%` and `_`.

-For example, if you want all development databases, as well as ones on the ACME contract (line of business), and one other custom database:
+For example, if you want all development databases, as well as ones on the ACME contract (line of business), and some other custom databases:

-	p_targets => 'dev,acme,coyote1'
+	p_targets => 'dev,acme,coyote%'

 Parameter: P_TABLE_NAME (3rd parameter, optional)